Regina Lund

-Regina Charlotta Theodora Lund, known professionally as Regina Lund, is a Swedish celebrity, award-winning Actress, Swedish Grammy nominated Artist, Singer-Songwriter, poet, writer, model, comedian and awarded painter.
+Regina Charlotta Theodora Lund (born 17 July 1967) is a Swedish celebrity, award-winning actress, Swedish Grammy nominated artist, singer-songwriter, poet, writer, model, comedian and awarded painter.
 Regina Lund is a well-known household name in Sweden for film, television, radio, and theatre, as well as musicals and dramas on stage.
-Soon after acting school, she played Ophelia in Shakespeare’s Hamlet directed by the eldest son of Ingmar Bergman, Jan Bergman, which toured throughout Sweden.
+Soon after acting school, she played Ophelia in Shakespeare's Hamlet directed by the eldest son of Ingmar Bergman, Jan Bergman, which toured throughout Sweden.
 Regina Lund has been famous for constantly creating and working both in underground and mainstream productions.

 Early life

-Born to director Christian Lund (1943–2007) and actress Sonja Lund (f.
+Born to director Christian Lund (1943–2007) and actress Sonja Lund (b.
 1942) in Vaasa, Finland, while her parents were working there in theatre.
 Regina grew up in Gävle, Sweden with her grandparents.
 From the age of 10 to 18, Regina spent summers with family members in the United States and was an exchange student in Salt Lake City throughout her last year of high school.
 Her acting career began when she was 11.

 Career

 Regina started her acting career in a non-speaking role in the television movie Den nya människan in 1979, directed by her father.
 She made her big breakthrough as Laila Klang, a housewife in Tierp in the radio show Klang & Co in 1993 and as the secretary Mona in the television series Rederiet, a role she played between 1994–1995 and again in 2001.
 In 1995 Lund was awarded the Guldmasken (in English: The Golden Mask) award for Best female lead in a musical for her role in I hetaste laget.

 In 2004, she was one of the hosts of Sommar, talking about her life and her career up to that point.
-In 2007 she performed the song "Rainbow star" in Melodifestivalen 2007 but was eliminated in the first round in one of the semifinals.
+In 2007, she performed the song "Rainbow star" in Melodifestivalen 2007 but was eliminated in the first round in one of the semifinals.
 She voiced the role of Gloria the Hippopotamus in the Swedish dubbed version of DreamWorks film Madagascar.

 Lund launched her acting career in the 1996 film Harry & Sonja, where she played a lifeguard at a swimming pool with Stellan Skarsgård.
 She had the leading role in the 1999 thriller film Sjön.
 After that she had more leading roles in Hassel – Förgöraren and had a part in Once in a Lifetime (Livet är en schlager), a comedy film about the Eurovision Song Contest.
 In 2004 she appeared in the controversial film Kärlekens språk and she also starred in the film Göta kanal 2 – Kanalkampen.